 If your business has been subjected to defamatory online statements, you may have a claim against the offender for libel, slander, or unfair trade practices.
-The Katz Law Group, P.C. understands how to investigate internet defamation claims, identify those responsible, and file a lawsuit for damages against the competitor.
+The internet defamation lawyers at the Katz Law Group understand how to investigate internet defamation claims, identify those responsible, and file a lawsuit for damages against the competitor.

 Business Competitor Online Defamation